7thResonance/7thResonance-Reaper-Scripts/README.md

 Control Sends of Selected Track - Allows to control send volume of many tracks at once

 Adds [Frozen] to Frozen Track's Name - Add ' [Frozen] to Frozen tracks, removes it when thawed

+Marker Eporter - GUI to export Project/Take Markers and Regions.